Mrinalini Mukherjee Foundation

 A young 'Dillu' as Mrinalini Mukherjee was affectionately called by friends and family, captured in her early twenties seating in her newly rented barsati and on the cusp of an artistic journey that would span decades.

-• A snapshot of the vacant Barsati terrace, holding only light and memory.
+• A snapshot of the vacant barsati terrace, holding only light and memory.

-A snapshot of the vacant Barsati terrace, holding only light and memory.
+A snapshot of the vacant barsati terrace, holding only light and memory.

-• A moment shared between Mrinalini and Ranjit Singh, her then-husband and creative collaborator in their barsati,1980s.
+• A moment shared between Mrinalini and Ranjit Singh, her husband and creative collaborator in their barsati,1980s.
 Together in their old car, Singh and Mukherjee traveled extensively from Ladakh to Nepal to Orissa to Rajasthan, traversing through diverse terrains and cultures.
 As an accomplice, Singh also documented Mukherjee's evolving sculptural language, often staging and photographing works within this shared space.

-A moment shared between Mrinalini and Ranjit Singh, her then-husband and creative collaborator in their barsati,1980s.
+A moment shared between Mrinalini and Ranjit Singh, her husband and creative collaborator in their barsati,1980s.
 Together in their old car, Singh and Mukherjee traveled extensively from Ladakh to Nepal to Orissa to Rajasthan, traversing through diverse terrains and cultures.
 As an accomplice, Singh also documented Mukherjee's evolving sculptural language, often staging and photographing works within this shared space.

-• An unnamed work from early 1970s with sprout-like forms, set against the backdrop on the Barsati terrace, captured in a positive scan.
+• An unnamed work from early 1970s with sprout-like forms, set against the backdrop on the barsati terrace, captured in a positive scan.

-An unnamed work from early 1970s with sprout-like forms, set against the backdrop on the Barsati terrace, captured in a positive scan.
+An unnamed work from early 1970s with sprout-like forms, set against the backdrop on the barsati terrace, captured in a positive scan.

 • A portrait of Mrinalni Mukherjee before the studios, the sculptures, and the worlds she would build with her hands.